lah7/sims2-4k-ui-patch/README.md

     724723ddc5b020a55bdefc60a7cf1304    The Sims 2 University/TSData/Res/UI/ui.package

-**File not included.** With this file present, run:
+**File not included.** With this file present, you can locally run the tests:

     python -m unittest discover ./tests/

-This tests the package read, write and compression procedures are working correctly.
+This checks the package read, write and compression procedures are working correctly.

 ## License